 - Identification of operational risk;

-- > operational risk self-assessment;
+- operational risk self-assessment;

-- \triangleright operational risk monitoring;
+- operational risk monitoring;

 - > operational risk control and minimization;

-- operational risk stress testing.
+- > operational risk stress testing.

-If the risk event losses exceed 500.00 EUR (in case of e-commerce -1'000.00 EUR) or frequency of one type of incidents is greater than 5 cases per week, the Board is immediately informed about such cases.
+If the risk event losses exceed 150.00 EUR or frequency of one type of incidents is greater than 5 cases per week, the Board is immediately informed about such cases.

-If the total amount of operational risk losses recorded in operational risk events and losses database takes more than 3% of Bank's equity, the Risk Control Department shall evaluate the need for additional capital to maintain for covering unexpected operational risk losses.
+If the total amount of operational risk losses recorded in operational risk events and losses database takes more than 8% of Bank's equity, the Risk Control Department shall evaluate the need for additional capital to maintain for covering unexpected operational risk losses.

-Business model risks
+Business and strategic risks

-Business model risk is the risk that changes in business environment and the Bank's failure to timely respond to these changes, or imprudent / unjustified bank long-term strategy, the Bank's failure to provide the necessary resources for implementation of the strategy may adversely affect the Bank's income / expenses (and the amount of Bank's capital).
+Business and strategic risk is the risk that changes in business environment and the Bank's failure to timely respond to these changes, or imprudent / unjustified bank long-term strategy, the Bank's failure to provide the necessary resources for implementation of the strategy may adversely affect the Bank's income / expenses (and the amount of Bank's capital).

-The Bank's business model risk management policy is focused on developing of such a business model risk management system that would allow the Bank to respond timely to changes in business environment and in adopting the necessary decisions.
+The Bank's business and strategic risk management policy is focused on developing of such a strategy risk management system that would allow the Bank to respond timely to changes in business environment and in adopting the necessary decisions.